wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 #### Dashboard

-The WordPress customizable dashboard is normally the first thing you see when you log in to the site.
-After being activated, WooCommerce adds two dashboard widgets you can use for an overview of your store:
+The WordPress customizable dashboard is the first thing you should see when you log in to the site.
+After activation, WooCommerce adds two dashboard widgets to help you monitor your store:

 *   The **WooCommerce recent reviews** widget displays your store’s most recent reviews.
-*   The **WooCommerce Status** widget gives you a quick overview of your store, alerting you if you have a processing order or an order on-hold, or a product is running low on stock.
+*   The **WooCommerce Status** widget gives you a quick overview of your store.
+It alerts you if you have an order processing, an order on-hold, or a product is running low on stock.
 It also displays sales statistics.

 [![Dashboard](/images/dashboard.png)](/images/dashboard.png)